AdobeDocs/cc-everywhere/docs/quickstart.md

 These methods are the ones you will use to create a new project or edit an existing one in the CCX editor.
 To learn more about these methods, visit the [API references](api_ref.md) page.

+---
+## Step 4: Exchange Code for Access Token

-When the log in is finished, the editor will redirect to the redirect URL you provide us with.
-Now you call the following line:
+When the login is finished,  CCX will redirect to the redirect URL you provide us with, and send an authorization code.
+We can exchange that code from an access token with the following line:
 ```
 ccEverywhere.exchangeAuthCodeForToken();
 ```
+Make sure you call this after you initialize the SDK.

+---

 ## Next Steps: Explore the SDK
 The CC Everywhere SDK can be initialized with a customized locale.
 The [customization](customization.md) documentation along with the [API references](api_ref.md) can help you start working with the SDK in a way that best suits your needs.